orstewar/ist346-content/labs/D.md

 1. Nagivate your web browser to https://lynda.syr.edu
 2. This will prompt you with a Syracuse University login screen.
 Login with your Syracuse University **NetID** and **Password**.
 3. Once your are logged on you will see the Lynda.com home page.
-You can jump directly to the course here: https://www.lynda.com/Docker-tutorials/Learning-Docker/485649-2.html
+You can jump directly to the course here: [https://www.lynda.com/Docker-tutorials/Learning-Docker/485649-2.html?org=syracuse.edu](https://www.lynda.com/Docker-tutorials/Learning-Docker/485649-2.html?org=syracuse.edu)
-?org=syracuse.edu

 The entire course is about 3 hours long.
 We will only complete part 2 which should take you about 60 minutes.